cs1302uga/cs1302-ce04/README.md

 ### Using Your Cat

-1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of `Printer.java`.
+1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
    **HINT:** When a program interacts with files, it is relative to the current working directory in which the program is being run.
-That is, you are in some directory when you type the `java` command.
+That is, the directory you are in when you type the `java` command.
    For a Java program, relative paths are relative to that directory.

 1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
+   **HINT:** Read through the code to see what command-line argument you might use to read from standard input.
    This may seem weird at first, but the program should allow you to type in lines of text to standard input.
 When you complete a line by hitting return, the program will print the line to standard input.
    The program will terminate once it reaches the end of the file.
 What does that mean for standard